Aidan Hutchinson: 2023

 In week 3, Hutchinson recorded four tackles, two sacks, two passes defensed, a forced fumble and a recovery in a 20–6 win over the Atlanta Falcons, earning National Football Conference (NFC) Defensive Player of the Week.
 In week 17, Hutchinson recorded three sacks against the Dallas Cowboys, marking his second consecutive season with a three-sack game.
 Hutchinson finished the season with 11.5 sacks, 51 total tackles, an interception, three forced fumbles, and two fumble recoveries.
 He was selected to his first Pro Bowl.
+He was ranked 47th by his fellow players on the NFL Top 100 Players of 2024.

 2024

+Hutchinson was named NFC Defensive Player of the Month for September.
 On October 13, 2024, against the Dallas Cowboys in week 6, Hutchinson suffered a severe leg injury in the third quarter, fracturing both his tibia and fibula.
 He underwent immediate surgery, with head coach Dan Campbell estimating a recovery timetable of "four to six months."
 Prior to the injury, Hutchinson had recorded a league-leading 7.5 sacks and 19 total tackles in five games.
+He was ranked 55th by his fellow players on the NFL Top 100 Players of 2025.

 2025

-The Lions picked up the fifth-year option on Hutchinson's contract; Hutchinson was set to earn nearly 20 million for the 2025 season.
+The Lions picked up the fifth-year option on Hutchinson's contract; Hutchinson was set to earn nearly $20 million for the 2025 season.
 On October 29, 2025, the Lions and Hutchinson agreed to a four-year contract extension for $180 million over four years, with $141 million in total guaranteed money.
 The contract set a new record for highest guaranteed money among non-quarterback players.
+He finished the 2025 season with 14.5 sacks, 54 total tackles (36 solo), one interception, three passes defended, four forced fumbles, and one fumble recovery.
+He earned Pro Bowl honors for the second time in his career.